INSPIRE-MIF/caniuse/README.md

 * [GeoJSON tests](docs/geoJSON.md)
 * [GML tests](docs/gml.md)

+### Results

+The results from tests with different client applications are available [here](https://marcominghini.github.io/caniuse/index.html)

 ### Community Contributions

 If you would like to add information for any other software or update existing information for a new version of a software, please let us know.